November 15, 2023

 With the abuse of AOBs, contractors forced insurance companies to either settle inflated claims outside of court or refute the claim and battle it out legally.
 In cases where the insurer wasn’t forced to pay the contractor, the insured homeowner was on the hook to pay the cost of an inflated claim or face getting a lien placed on their property.

-Even if the contractor was unsuccessful in a legal case against the property insurer, they weren’t responsible for whatever legal fees the insurance company incurred.
-Further, if the contractor won the case, the insurer was required to pay the full cost of the claim plus the contractor’s attorney fees.
+Moreover, if the contractor was unsuccessful in a legal case against the property insurer, they weren’t responsible for whatever legal fees the insurance company incurred.
+Further, the insurer was required to pay the full cost of the claim plus the contractor’s attorney fees if the contractor won the case.

-The new legislation now addresses these gaps in Florida legislation – alleviating many of the former issues that have plagued insurers and homeowners in the state for decades.
+The new legislation now addresses these gaps in Florida legislation.
+This alleviates many of the issues that have plagued insurers and homeowners in the state for decades.

 Trust Big D for Your Roofing Needs in Ocala, FL